TITLE 80: PUBLIC OFFICIALS AND EMPLOYEES

 "Minimum Rate of Pay" − The lowest rate of pay for a given salary range.
 Normally the minimum rate of pay represents the salary to be paid a qualified employee who is appointed to a position in a class assigned to a given salary range.

-"Option" − The denotation of directly-related education and/or experience required to qualify for the position allocated to the classification.
-The requirements may meet or exceed the requirements indicated in the classification specification.
-The following options are for the Public Service Administrator classification and have a negotiated pay grade and/or a broad-banded salary range assigned:
+"Option" − The denotation of directly-related education, experience and/or knowledge, skills and abilities required to qualify for the position allocated to the classification.
+The requirements may meet or exceed the requirements indicated in the class specification.
+The following options are for the Public Service Administrator classification and have a broad-banded salary range assigned:

 1